invisiblethreat/invisiblethreat.github.io/_drafts/2021-06-3-invest-in-tools.md

 access to `git` on a machine, I get to my personal baseline in seconds.
 With this said, I've been coasting.
 It's time to improve my Vim configuration.

+## The Great `.vimrc` refactor of 2021

+It turns out that I've been adding to my `.vimrc` and never taking time to clean up when warranted.
+I still had references to custom binaries in functions from two jobs ago.
+This is a super safe way to manage the file, but also leads to more than zero "WTF is this?" moments.